 Commencement of 2019 Environmental Protection Regulation and Environmental Protection Policies

 On 1 September 2019, the following subordinate legislation commenced:

 - Environmental Protection (Water and Wetland Biodiversity) Policy 2019.

-This legislation replaces the Environmental Protection Regulation 2008, Environmental Protection (Air) Policy 2008, Environmental Protection (Noise) Policy 2008, and Environmental Protection (Water) Policy 2009, which expires on 1 September 2019.
+This legislation replaced the Environmental Protection Regulation 2008, Environmental Protection (Air) Policy 2008, Environmental Protection (Noise) Policy 2008, and Environmental Protection (Water) Policy 2009, which expired on 1 September 2019.